volkmarnissen/server/alpine/package/modbus2mqtt/README.md

 2) GitHub Actions

-- Add the following credentials to GitHub:
+- Add the following credential to GitHub:
-  - Secret (Repository or Environment secret): `PACKAGER_PRIVKEY` — content of the private key file (including BEGIN/END lines)
+  - Secret (Repository secret): `PACKAGER_PRIVKEY` — content of the private key file (including BEGIN/END lines)
-  - Variable (Environment variable preferred): `PACKAGER_PUBKEY` — optional; content of the public key file.
-If omitted, the build script derives it automatically from the private key.

-- Recommended setup: Settings → Environments → `packaging` →
+- Setup: Repository Settings → Secrets and variables → Actions → Secrets → New repository secret
-  - Secrets: add `PACKAGER_PRIVKEY`
+  - Name: `PACKAGER_PRIVKEY`
-  - Environment variables: add `PACKAGER_PUBKEY` (optional)
+  - Value: Full content of `~/.abuild/builder-6904805d.rsa`

-- If you only provide `PACKAGER_PRIVKEY`, the build script will generate the public key internally using `openssl rsa -pubout`.
+- The build script will automatically generate the public key internally using `openssl rsa -pubout`.

 - The workflow `.github/workflows/build-and-test.yml` injects these secrets into the job environment and runs `./build-and-test-image.sh`.